-As with many of these cable company, the model is boutique and personal based and Audio Art is no different in that respect.
+As with many of these cable companies, the model is boutique and personal based and Audio Art is no different in that respect.
 The owner, Rob Fritz is a stand-up guy, really easy to work with and has an extensive background in cabling before he and the business decided to branch out into headphone cables.
 I actually spoke with him at length to get a flavor of why now and what he was offering:

 Let’s hear more about you and Audio Art – Why did you get into this business?

 I think a life-long love of music, and playing records and tapes every chance I got on home and car audio systems when I was young is where it all started.
 I grew up listening to Classical music and show tunes on my parents Fischer console, and the Beatles, Doors, and Elvis on 45’s my sister would play.
-I was hooked!

-I bought my first hi-fi system in 1978, and have been a devoted hobbyist ever since.
+Purchased my first hi-fi system in 1978, and have been a devoted hobbyist ever since.
 Over the years, I sold consumer electronics and worked in the custom A/V install business.
 I decided I wanted to own a business in the early 2000’s, and to looked into marketing a branded product in the audio industry.
-I had a lot of support from my wife, I had contacts in the industry, made a few calls, and decided to give cables a go.
+Got a lot of support from my wife, I had contacts in the industry, made a few calls, and decided to give cables a go.
 I had always had a fascination with how cables could make a difference, and improve the performance of an audio system.

 What specific goal do you have with your cables?